 I have mentioned Sweden-based Follicum numerous times in the past (see all Follicum past posts).
-Of the 50 plus companies that I have covered on this blog in the past five years, Follicum has been the most professional in my opinion (at least when it comes to companies based in the western world).
+Of the 50 plus companies that I have covered on this blog in the past five years, Follicum has been the most professional in my opinion.

 This week, the company announced Phase IIa trial results.

 Also, CEO Jan Alenfall gave a much more detailed interview discussing these results.